eProsima/DDS-Router/docs/rst/user_manual/wan_configuration.rst

 .. note:

-    DDS is thought to work over UDP and has its own reliability methods.
+    DDS is thought to work over UDP and has its own reliability mechanisms.
-    Thus, it is recommended to UDP in |ddsrouter|, and it uses UDP transport by default if the transport is not specified explicitly in the configuration.
+    Thus, the |ddsrouter| uses UDP transport by default for every address that has not explicitly specified a transport in the configuration file.

 Examples